 As you get older, having a life insurance policy has a number of benefits.
 If you have the right policy, it can replace your income during retirement or help you pay off debt.
 Most importantly, it allows you to leave money to your loved ones after you pass away in the form of a death benefit.
 To compare life insurance quotes, enter your details below to see which provider is best for you.

 However, not everyone knows that there are certain exclusions that can prevent your beneficiaries from claiming your death benefit.
-If you have a life insurance policy, it’s important to know what those exclusions are so you and your family can avoid any surprises.
+If you have a life insurance policy, it’s important to know what those exclusions are so you and your family can avoid any surprises following the death of the insured.

 What are the typical exclusions in a life insurance policy?

 A life insurance exclusion is a situation or circumstance that prevents your beneficiaries from receiving your death benefit.
-Essentially, it means that certain causes of death are not covered by life insurance.
+Essentially, it means that certain causes of death are not covered by the policy.
 Life insurance exclusions are regulated at the state level, but insurance companies can decide which of those exclusions they include in their policies.

 What are the typical exclusions in a life insurance policy?